 Once you’ve gone through the list a few times, you’re ready for the next step which is asking them to contribute to a roundup post.

 Reach out to your list of 20 (add in a few smaller bloggers if you want a bigger roundup post – 37 is a great number!) and ask them all the same question.
 Make it something that your audience really cares about.

 Then publish a post with all of their responses.
 Email them to know it’s live.
 Many of the influencers will share your post with their audience, and you’ll see your traffic numbers go up.

 After your round up post is published, don’t stop your relationship building there!

 If any of your influencers accept guest posts, it’s a great time to ask if you can submit one to their sites.
-Since they know who you are at this point, and you’ve given them a valuable link in your round up post, they will be far more likely to have you guest post than if you had just reached out cold.
+Since they know who you are and you’ve given them a valuable link in your round up post, they will be far more likely to have your guest post than if you had just reached out cold.

 2. Get to know your audience

 Now you have traffic coming in, it’s time for the next part of our 5 step plan: getting to know your audience.
 This step is essential to creating an irresistible lead magnet and making an initial offering that your readers want.